When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 It’s during this time that a house sale goes through a range of processes, including:

-We started recording the data in April 2019 and analyse approximately 80,000 home sales in England, Wales and Scotland every month.
+We started recording the data in April 2019 and analyse approximately 100,000 home sales in England, Wales and Scotland every month.

-Observing the regional differences, the graph below shows how the data has evolved over the 12 months to May 2020:
+From putting your house up for sale to closing, the chart below shows how the data has evolved over the 6 months to June 2021:

-Using data also from Rightmove, the average length of time sellers spend waiting for an offer is around 7 weeks. Â
+Using data also from Rightmove, the average length of time sellers spend waiting for an offer is around 7 weeks.
+If you’re selling, please feel free to request one of our house valuation reports which contain up-to-date data on this.

 This is essentially the time from which a property is listed on the portal to the point the estate agency changes it to ‘Sold STC’ or ‘Under Offer’.